pugsandcoffee/myblog/content/posts/tryhackme/tryhackme_magician.md

 categories: ["Writeups"]

 lightgallery: false
-summary: Joining this room on the TryHackMe platform, it tells us that this box is apparently a webserver that hosts a vulnerable website which lets you convert image file formats.
+summary: TryHackMe's CTF __"Magician"__.
+Joining this room on the TryHackMe platform, it tells us that this box is apparently a webserver that hosts a vulnerable website which lets you convert image file formats.
 ---

-{{< figure src="magician/banner.jpg" title="This magical website lets you convert image file formats" >}}
+# {{< figure src="/magician/banner.jpg" title="This magical website lets you convert image file formats" >}}

 ### Summary